 As printed circuit board (PCB) designs get more demanding with advances in technology involving complex footprints and added costs to components, incoming inspection of printed circuit boards must take higher priority.
-Inspection processes range from reviewing incoming paperwork thoroughly and full dimensional checks to relying on the board supplier’s final inspection documentation.
+PCB inspection processes range from reviewing incoming paperwork thoroughly and full dimensional checks to relying on the board supplier’s final inspection documentation.
 Some visuals can be done quickly and may just catch an escape that saves the cost involved with assembling non-conforming parts.
 In this post, we lay out some minimum guidelines that should be reviewed for incoming PCBs.

 If improving your incoming inspection process of PCBs is your goal, then acquiring a copy of IPC-A-600 is essential.
 IPC-A-600 is the official acceptability standard of printed circuit boards and is invaluable when determining non-conformances.
 It is packed with photographic examples of acceptable and non-conforming attributes.